 A Little Bit of History on the Maine Clam

-Today, people from all over the world and all walks of life enjoy Maine clams.
+Today, people from all over the world and from all walks of life enjoy Maine clams.
 In Maine, you will find two species of clams: hard shell and soft shell.
-Both species are harvested throughout the year; May through October being the peak months for clamming.
+Both species are harvested throughout the year, May through October being the peak months for clamming.

 The Dish Determines the Clam Shell

-Here’s is the difference between a hard-shell clam or a soft-shell clam:
+Here’s the difference between a hard-shell clam or a soft-shell clam: